parezcoydigo/myTasks/README.md

   `-n [ListName "Task" YYYY-MM-DD]`

 *  Adds new task.
 Pass the name of the task list and the new task as arguments in double quotes.
-For example:  `tasks -n Main "Add this task to the Main list."`
+For example:  `tasks -n Main "My new task for the Main list."` There are several options for due dates when adding a new task.
+A due date can be omitted.
+To specify a specific date, add with iso format YYYY-MM-DD.
+For tasks with close due dates, you can enter `today`, `tomorrow`, `nextWeek`, or `nextMonth`, which will be converted to iso format dates.
+Or, for tasks due in the next week, the weekday name can be entered as `mon` or `monday` or `Monday`.
+Weekday designations are also converted to iso format dates.

   `-c`